-Handmade items are functional works of art, crafted from earthenware and glazed with non-toxic low-fire glazes.
+Our handmade items are functional works of art, crafted from earthenware and glazed with non-toxic low-fire glazes.
 These products do not like to be heated and cooled quickly and should not be put in the dishwasher, microwave or oven.
 These items are designed for food serving only and need to be handled with loving care.
-They should be hand washed with non-abrasives in warm soapy water.
-Please read our tips below to insure the long life of your handmade pieces.
+Please hand washed with non-abrasives in warm soapy water.
+Store in a cool dry place out of direct sunlight.

-Dishwasher: Use a non-abrasive soap low in citric acid.
+Dishwasher: The dishwasher can be hard on ceramic surfaces and can dull your pieces over time with repeated washing.
+Use a non-abrasive soap low in citric acid.
 Rinse before loading, avoid stacking, or dinnerware touching during washing.

 Wash on gentle cycle.

 Microwave: Use the low setting to gently reheat drinks or to warm food for 1-2 minutes.
 Do not use your dinnerware to cook, defrost food or heat cold beverages directly from the refrigerator.
 Caution should be taken when heating beverages high in fat such as milk and cream, which will get hot very quickly in a microwave.
 Take care in removing items from the microwave as they will absorb heat and be hot to the touch.